guilhermenevesxyz/decrolution/README.md

 These data are then passed to the brain, which has inherent links between them and some possible behaviours in response.
 These behaviours can be moving, attacking or eating.
+These traits are **inheritable**.

 ### General Ideas
 #### Genetic Variety
 The colours in a population are hints of the genetic variety that is present in it.
 Many colours mean much variety and vice versa.

+They can be used to distinguish the individuals which have certain mutations in them and help knowing how genetically similar some specimens are.
+The colours are also useful to detect mutations, since they change in mutated individuals.

+Some creatures might also be hostile towards different creatures with other colours, thus protecting their family from predation.

 #### Death
 Alive creatures usually have bright colours.